-It must always hold that “P82b_end_of_the_end” is after “P82b_end_of_the_end”, “P81a_end_of_the_begin” and “P81b_begin_of_the_end”.
+It must always hold that “P82b_end_of_the_end” is after “P82a_begin_of_the_begin”, “P81a_end_of_the_begin” and “P81b_begin_of_the_end”.

 “P82a_begin_of_the_begin” and “P82b_end_of_the_end” should always be assigned a value for any past phenomenon.
 The scholarly practice of not giving outer bounds for an event, because they are not known down to a desired precision (e.g. of three years), is not helpful for automated reasoning.
 In that case, the machine may conclude that a historical event could have happened at the time of the dinosaurs.
 Therefore any value is better than no value, even if it is relatively far away from the most likely value.
 It is an error to associate any implicit degree of approximation with these values.
-Only for phenomena that may not yet have ended at the time of documentation the end of the time-span should not be specified.
+Only for phenomena that may not yet have ended at the time of documentation can the end of the time-span be omitted.

+Negative Time Interval for P81

+If a respective reasoning is installed, and no evidence exists about the point in time that the phenomenon was definitely ongoing, one may specify “P81a_end_of_the_begin” as being later than “P81b_begin_of_the_end”, indicating that the indeterminacy of knowledge (not of being) of the begin overlaps with the indeterminacy of knowledge (not of being) of the end [Holmen, Jon; Ore, Christian-Emil Smith. educing event chronology in a cultural heritage documentation system.
+In : Frischer, Bernard, Jane Webb Crawford and David Koller (eds), “Making History Interactive”.
+Computer Applications and Quantitative Methods in Archaeology (CAA).
+Proceedings of the 37th International Conference.
+Archaeopress 2010 ISBN 9781407305561]].